boltops-tools/lono/docs/_docs/tutorials/ec2/import.md

 #SSHLocation=         # optional
 ```

-The output tells you what happened, but here's addiitonal explanation of what `lono import` did:
+The output tells you what happened, but here's additional explanation of what `lono import` did:

 * A template definition was added to the `app/definitions/base.rb`.
 * A lono env-like params file was created at `config/params/base/ec2.txt`.
 * The CloudFormation template was downloaded to `app/templates/ec2.yml`
 * A summary of the CloudFormation template was provided.
 The required parameters to use the template are worth noting.
-* The contents of the `config/params/base/ec2.txt` params file is shown so you know what to edit.
+* The contents of the `config/params/base/ec2.txt` params file is shown, so you know what to edit.

 ### Looking at the Generated Files